xiugaze/andreano.dev/content/posts/msoe_scraper.md

 - Schedule for an open section: You may have to put in some extra work to do well in a class with a more difficult professor, but hey, at the end of the day they're all fair in the end, right?
 - Wait for the section to open up: Seats can *always* be added to sections.
 In my experience, more seats tend to be added at times ending in a prime number, like 8:07 AM or 12:67 PM.

-## What happens if I don't get get my schedule?
+## What happens if I don't get my schedule?

 If a class is a requirement in your academic track, then the school is required to give you a seat.
 In this case, a closed section request filed when all section are full will usually be approved without issue.
 This can be acutally be a good thing, because an 8:00 AM to 7:00 PM schedule is actually really good because it's a realistic simulation of a real work day in industry!